 Governor Mills Continues State of Civil Emergency as Maine Fights COVID-19

-Governor Janet Mills today extended the State of Civil Emergency (PDF) for thirty days through November 27, 2020.
+Governor Mills today extended the State of Civil Emergency (PDF) for thirty days through October 29, 2020.
 The Governor’s decision to extend the emergency is in line with nearly every other state in the nation which have ongoing emergency declarations, according to the National Governors Association.
-For example, the State of Vermont extended its State of Emergency earlier this month.
+For example, the states of Vermont and New Hampshire (PDF) recently extended their States of Emergency.

-“Rising case counts show that this virus is still very much among us and we must take every precaution to slow its spread,” said Governor Mills.
-“If we protect ourselves and protect one another by washing our hands frequently, maintaining six feet distance between ourselves and others, and wearing a face covering whenever possible, we can limit the spread of this dangerous virus, ensure our businesses survive these colder months, and keep our schools open as we enter winter.”
+“As Maine enters the colder months and more activities move indoors, it is more important than ever to maintain the critical public health measures that have kept us all safe,” said Governor Mills.
+“We know how to mitigate the spread of the virus.
+In order to protect our health, keep schools safely open for as many students as possible, and ensure our economy can continue on the road to recovery, we must wear our face coverings, maintain physical distancing, and wash our hands often.”

 Legal Disclaimer: